-- Practical and creative music making through sharing examples of musical activities and repertoire from students’ own context, and creating new music together.
+- Practical and creative music making through sharing examples of musical activities and repertoire from one’s own context, and creating new music together.

-- Discussion focused on the Student Forum theme (learning outcomes within music education) and students sharing their different experiences, and perspectives on learning to become a teacher in their own country.
+- Discussion focused on the theme of the Forum and sharing the students’ different experiences and perspectives of learning to become a teacher in their own school system.

 - Participation in selected conference activities, and group work.

 Students will gain insight into each other’s ideas, approaches in music education and the school contexts of the different countries.
 The hope is that they will not only discover common ground, but also explore new perspectives, and thus develop a deeper awareness of their own context.
 We are sure, that they will also come away with new friends, and a place within the EAS network.

 - currently be in the final years of their music teacher training programme);

 - be delegated from the nominating country and not a student on an Erasmus exchange in the nominating institution;

 - be interested in European and international perspectives in music education and be able to prepare materials prior to the meeting;